Caleb's Feet Foundation

 After graduating from Morehouse College with honors he continued his studies at Brooklyn College where he received his Master of Arts Degree in Education.
 While pursuing this degree he taught in the New York City public school system and served as youth pastor at the Mount Lebanon Baptist Church under the leadership of Rev. Dr. Alvin C. Bernstine.
 It was during this time that Rev. Lee felt the call to full time ministry.
 After 5 years of teaching and serving as Dean of Students, Rev. Lee and his family moved to Princeton, New Jersey in order to attend Princeton Theological Seminary where he graduated with high honors, received his Masters of Divinity, and was the recipient of various awards of distinction.

 On May 17, 2008, the day that Reverend Lee graduated from seminary, he was also called to be the 7th pastor of the historic Mount Lebanon Baptist Church.
 His pastoral leadership has led to both spiritual and numerical growth.
 Reverend Lee’s ministry focuses on getting individuals to establish a real relationship with Christ, meaningful membership in God’s church, and a concrete connection with the surrounding and global community.
 Rev. Lee’s focus on discipleship, leadership and fellowship has both challenged and motivated the congregation to be “A Ministry of Love” that reaches beyond its walls to effect change.
-Rev. Lee is a member of Omega Psi Phi Fraternity, Inc. He is married to Valerie, and delights in the nurture of their daughters Sian and Sanai.
+Rev. Lee is a member of Omega Psi Phi Fraternity, Inc. He delights in the nurturing of his daughters Sian and Sanai.

 Community Liaison